Written in collaboration with our partner, the Defence Science and Technology Agency (DSTA).

-By Timothy Lin, April Chin, Dr. Sebastian Hallensleben, Stanimir Arnaudov, and Daniel Lee
+By Timothy Lin, April Chin, Dr. Sebastian Hallensleben, and Stanimir Arnaudov of Resaro, and Daniel Lee (DSTA).

 Abstract